Monthly Archives: August 2017

 This extra internal gear means the dune-based song sparrows (Melospiza melodia atlantica) have larger beaks than their inland cousins.

-I’ll admit I haven’t noticed the slightly larger beaks of the beach birds.
+I have not noticed slightly larger beaks on song sparrows at the beach.
 Have you?

 (photo by Peter Bell)